Nictiz/Nictiz-testscripts/README.md

 * Adding narratives to the fixtures.
 * Centralizing loadscripts to a common folder.

-Apart from building each project folder separately, the `buildscripts` folder contains scripts to build sets of projects that should be release together.
+In addition to building each project folder individually, the `buildscripts` folder contains scripts to build sets of projects that should be released together.